 Patients recovering from an illness or injury benefit from the expertise of a physical therapy assistant.
 These specialists conduct one-on-one sessions and focus on solving a specific biomechanical issue, like an injured shoulder.

 Jobs in this field are expected to grow by 33% this decade, in part because of aging boomers, who are keeping active much longer than previous generations — and they want to stay active.

 Physical therapy assistants are generally part of a larger group of medical professionals helping the patient.
 Team-based healthcare models are increasingly popular, which is another reason these jobs are in demand.

 Median salary: $58,781*

 These high-tech specialists help ensure the safety of a computer network.
 Sophisticated network security and privacy is increasingly necessary in all industries, but especially healthcare and banking.
 Jobs for information security analysts are expected to grow 31% because of the increased threat of cyberattacks and other hacking schemes.

 Education required: Typically a bachelor’s degree

 Median salary: $99,736*

-Software Developer, including Software Quality Assurance Analyst and Tester
+6. Software Developer, or Software Quality Assurance Analyst and Tester